-- all investigational devices used in conjunction with an investigational protocol must be kept in a locked and secured area - access to investigational devices must be limited to personnel designated by the Principal Investigator - accountability logs must be maintained for all investigational devices.
-Documentation of the following elements (as applicable) are required for each device used: - the type of device - o model number - o serial number - o lot number - o date received - research participant name and Medical Record Number (for internal tracking purposes) - o research participant study Identification number - o date implanted or used - disposition (If device is returned to the sponsor or destroyed, documentation of why, when and persons involved.) - o names of all persons who received, used, or disposed of each device. - date of expiration of the device
+- all investigational devices used in conjunction with an investigational protocol must be kept in a locked and secured area

+- access to investigational devices must be limited to personnel designated by the Principal Investigator

+- accountability logs must be maintained for all investigational devices.
+Documentation of the following elements (as applicable) are required for each device used:

+- the type of device

+- model number

+- serial number

+- lot number

+- date received

+- research participant name and Medical Record Number (for internal tracking purposes)

+- research participant study Identification number - date implanted or used - disposition (If device is returned to the sponsor or destroyed, documentation of why, when and persons involved.) - o names of all persons who received, used, or disposed of each device. - date of expiration of the device